The reason goes something like this:

 Obesity occurs for a wide variety of reasons.
 Science tells us that when people eat more calories than they use, their bodies store the leftover calories as fat.
 But what if it’s not that simple?

-Some people are genetically predisposed to gaining weight, and the environment plays a role.
+Some people are genetically predisposed to gaining weight and environment plays a role, as well.

 You can enact change by scheduling a consultation with the best bariatric surgeon near you.
-A weight loss surgeon like Dr. Babak Moeinolmolki (Dr. Moein for short) can set you on a slimmer frame and better health.
+A weight loss surgeon like Dr. Babak Moeinolmolki (Dr. Moein for short) can set you on the path to a slimmer frame and better health.